The Role of "Repo" in the Financial Crisis

 That led to a “run on repo” akin to the bank runs that plagued commercial banking prior to the introduction of deposit insurance.
 But Nagel says the focus on the repo market as a major culprit in the financial crisis is an error.

-In a recently revised working paper, now under review for publication, called "Sizing up Repo," he and colleagues Arvind Krishnamurthy of Northwestern University, and Dmitry Orlov, a PhD student at the Stanford Graduate School of Business, argue that “the 'run on repo' by money market funds and other cash lenders was confined to a small slice of the repo market.”
+In a recently revised working paper, now under review for publication, called “Sizing up Repo,” he and colleagues Arvind Krishnamurthy of Northwestern University, and Dmitry Orlov, a PhD student at Stanford GSB, argue that “the ‘run on repo’ by money market funds and other cash lenders was confined to a small slice of the repo market.”

 The vast majority of repos were collateralized by safe government securities, they say, not riskier securitized mortgage products.
 So while the ‘run on repo’ may have contributed to the problems of a few repo borrowers that were relying heavily on repo with riskier collateral, in general, “the ‘run on repo’ was a sideshow,” Nagel said.

 Instead, much of the short-term funding for securitized mortgage products, and the bulk of its contraction during the crisis took place in the asset-backed commercial paper market.
 According to Nagel, the risk of backing those assets was largely borne by commercial banks, which helps explain how solvency problems moved from the shadow banking system into the regular banking sector.